-Blood cell breakthrough could help treat heart diseaseApril 27th, 2012 in Cardiology /
+Blood cell breakthrough could help treat heart diseaseApril 27, 2012 in Medicine & Health / Cardiology

 (Phys.org) -- Scientists at the University of Reading have made a groundbreaking discovery into the way blood clots are formed, potentially leading to the development of new drugs to treat one of the world's biggest killer illnesses.